Do’s and Don’ts After an Accident in Glendale

 - Do Obtain a Police Report (if possible)—A police report provides official recognition of the accident and details which will be needed for your case.
 Police reports can also come with citations, and if the other party was given a citation, it can be a huge advantage for you.

-- Do Hire an Attorney—Hiring an attorney is most recommended, because the attorney can provide the necessary experience to obtain the highest settlement in your favor.
+- Do Hire an Attorney—Hiring an attorney is most recommended because the attorney can provide the necessary experience to obtain the highest settlement in your favor.

 - Do Seek Medical Attention Right Away.
 Always seek medical attention to document your injuries following an accident.
 Even if you do not feel symptoms right away, a doctor’s evaluation is much more reassuring.
 It is also very common to start experiencing pain a few days after an impact).
 It can also be harder to claim compensation for an injury if you had previously stated you had no injuries following the accident.

-- Do Share as Much Information as Possible with your Attorney— Share with your attorney as much details about the accident as possible.
+- Do Share as Much Information as Possible with your Attorney— Share with your attorney as much detail about the accident as possible.
 Your attorney needs to be aware of all details, so they can be best prepared to handle your claim.

 Don’ts After an Accident

-- Don’t Accept a Cash Payment at the Scene of the Accident— Accepting a cash payment at the scene of accident may appear as the quickest way to get over the accident and move on, however you may be risking thousands of dollars in compensation and medical aid.
+- Don’t Accept a Cash Payment at the Scene of the Accident— Accepting a cash payment at the scene of an accident may appear as the quickest way to get over the accident and move on, however you may be risking thousands of dollars in compensation and medical aid.
 You cannot accept a random amount without knowing how much your damages will be following the accident.
-Medical costs and other damages may be higher than expected, so you may end up paying out of pocket if you agree on a cash payment.
+Medical costs and other damages may be higher than expected, so you may end up paying out of pocket if you agree on cash payment.

 - Don’t Settle a Claim without Speaking to a lawyer First— Speak to a legal professional about your case before accepting a settlement.
 Insurance companies are quick to settle after an accident.
 They know that prolonging a case means that you may seek medical care and possibly hire an attorney.
 An experienced attorney can advise you on the right amount for your settlement.
 They can let you know if you are on the right path or you if you are selling yourself short.

 - Don’t Try to Represent Yourself— If you are not experienced in the matter, representing yourself can be less than beneficial.
-Instead, speak to an attorney who know the laws and the potential of a case like yours.
+Instead, speak to an attorney who knows the laws and the potential of a case like yours.

 - Don’t Mess with Potential Evidence— Collecting pictures, witness information, and other documentation is key to your case.
 However, as you move on from the accident, be sure to conserve all the physical evidence that may be overlooked, such as wounds, car damage, property damage, etc.